TzolkinB/Modern-React-with-Redux/README.md

 ### Blog App
   - uses API Stephen Grider wrote for this tutorial: http://reduxblog.herokuapp.com/
+  - video section "Exploring the Posts API"
     - uses Postman, a free application for API Development: https://www.getpostman.com/

 ---------------------------------------------------------------------------------------------------
 - if you accidentally push node_modules to a repo by not putting them in the .gitignore